podaac/docx-to-html/README.md

 ### Deployment for production

 Uses [prod.docker-compose.yml](prod.docker-compose.yml) file and the production dockerfiles for each container.
+You will need to change the POST request URL to point to the backend if it is not at localhost on your machine.
+[Change POST request URL in frontend/src/components/MainContent.js](frontend/src/components/MainContent.js)

 ```
 docker-compose -f docker-compose.yml -f prod.docker-compose.yml up -d --build